Ryan Lilja

-Ryan Matthew Lilja (born October 15, 1981) is a former American football center and guard.
-He played college football at Kansas State, and signed with the Kansas City Chiefs as an undrafted free agent in 2004, and later played with them from 2010 to 2012.
+Ryan Matthew Lilja (born October 15, 1981) is an American former professional football player who was a center and guard in the National Football League (NFL).
+He played college football for the Kansas State Wildcats, and signed with the Kansas City Chiefs as an undrafted free agent in 2004, and later played with them from 2010 to 2012.
 Lilja also played with the Indianapolis Colts from 2004 to 2009, with whom he won Super Bowl XLI over the Chicago Bears.

-Early years
+Early life

 Ryan and his brothers were raised in Kansas City.

 Lilja attended Shawnee Mission Northwest High School and was a student and a letterman in football and golf.
 In football, he was a three-year starter.